mweaverdyck/emotionChart/README.md

 - `get_missing_points.js` is just a function calculating positions of the absent points in the middle (e.g. when you click only on x=1, x=3 and x=5 it calculates the intersection points of your line and x=2, x=4)

-- Some other `hard-to-explain.js` which hopefully you don't need to change...
+- Other `hard-to-explain.js` which hopefully you don't need to change...

+## How to get data